Office: LHS D235, Trent University, Peterborough, Ontario, Canada

 Lab: 705-748-1011, ext.
 7670

 My research interests are in two primary areas.
 First, I am interested in the biology and conservation of shorebirds.
 My students and I have worked on plovers and other shorebirds including Whimbrel, Dunlin and Red-necked Phalaropes, in Canada (British Columbia, Ontario, northern Manitoba, Northwest Territories, Nunavut), Cuba, Brazil and Venezuela.
+I have particularly been involved with studies examining the impacts of a warming climate on the habitats and life histories of arctic and sub-arctic breeding shorebirds.
 I welcome inquiries from potential students who have an interest in this group of birds.

 I have an active and talented group of graduate students.
 Nearly all have significant ornithological field experience prior to coming to the laboratory.
 There is a strong environmental ethic among the students.